viamin/nativeson/README.md

 ## Benchmarks

-We compared Nativeson to [`ActiveModel::Serializer`](https://github.com/rails-api/active_model_serializers) as a Rails standard and to [Panko](https://github.com/yosiat/panko_serializer), which according to https://yosiat.github.io/panko_serializer/performance.html is 5-10x as fast as AMS in microbenchmarking and ~3x as fast as AMS in an end-to-end Web page load test.
+We compared Nativeson to [ActiveModel::Serializer](https://github.com/rails-api/active_model_serializers) as a Rails standard and to [Panko](https://github.com/yosiat/panko_serializer), which according to https://yosiat.github.io/panko_serializer/performance.html is 5-10x as fast as AMS in microbenchmarking and ~3x as fast as AMS in an end-to-end Web page load test.
-It's important to note that both rely on `ActiveRecord` to fetch the data for them, which makes a huge difference in the benchmark comparisons to Nativeson.
+It's important to note that both rely on ActiveRecord to fetch the data for them, which makes a huge difference in the benchmark comparisons to Nativeson.

-In a "standard" flow, such as `Panko` and `ActiveModel::Serializer`.
+In a "standard" flow, such as Panko and ActiveModel::Serializer, the lifecycle is:
-The cycle is:
-* `request`
-* `DB query`
+* request
-* `ActiveRecord`
+* database query
+* ActiveRecord model object instantiation
-* `Panko` or `ActiveModel::Serializer` serialization.
+* Panko or ActiveModel::Serializer serialization
-* `JSON response`
+* JSON response

-With Nativeson the cycle is shorter:
+With Nativeson the lifecycle is shorter:
-* `request`
+* request
-* `DB query`
+* database query
-* `JSON response`
+* JSON response

 Because of the above, there are a few important items to take into account:
 * Nativeson should be used when a SQL query is sufficient to retrieve/calculate all the data needed to create your response.
   If you need to query the database and then do complex postprocessing of the data in Ruby, then Nativeson may not fit your needs.
-* We compared performance with/without the `ActiveRecord` database query stage.
+* We compared performance with/without the ActiveRecord database query stage.
 We believe this stage should be included in any decision to use one or another of these gems, because in real world use, the cycle time will usually include it.

 The fastest result for each row is shown in bold in the table below.
-Note that, like in Panko's own published benchmark results, `Panko`'s speedup relative to `ActiveModel::Serializer` is partly obscured in real-world usage by the large fraction of time spent just querying the database and constructing `ActiveRecord` object instances; Nativeson sidesteps that work entirely, calling upon the database's native JSON generation functions to produce a JSON string directly.
+Note that, like in Panko's own published benchmark results, Panko's speedup relative to ActiveModel::Serializer is partly obscured in real-world usage by the large fraction of time spent just querying the database and constructing ActiveRecord object instances; Nativeson sidesteps that work entirely, calling upon the database's native JSON generation functions to produce a JSON string directly.

 Benchmark results table: